Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Introduction

-Many pre-existing methods to infer phylogenies are based on a binary tree, where they do not account for reticulations between taxa.
-While this assumption limits the search space to only trees, it might not be a safe assumption, especially for populations where gene flow is common or expected.
-Methods to infer phylogenetic networks \cite{solisane, zhang2018bayesian, wen2018inferring} are becoming increasingly popular for their ability to overcome the strictly bifurcating assumption.
-However, these methods are very computationally expensive and are thus not applicable in real-life applications with increasingly large datasets.
+Many existing methods to infer phylogenies are based on a binary tree, where they do not account for reticulations between taxa.
+While this assumption limits the search space to only trees, it might be an unreasonable assumption, especially for populations where gene flow is common or expected.
+Methods to infer phylogenetic networks, such as those that use maximum likelihood, Bayesian inference, and combinatorial techniques \cite{solisane, zhang2018bayesian, wen2018inferring, Zhang2017, WenNakleh2018, Allman2019NANUQ} are becoming increasingly popular for their ability to overcome the strictly bifurcating assumption.
+While valuable for studies of few taxa, these methods become very computationally expensive with increasingly large datasets.
 Furthermore, most network methods require specification of the number of expected hybrid events, as any increase in number of reticulations artificially increases the likelihood of the network \cite{RF-Net2}.

+Alternatively, to find evidence for individual hybridization events, summary methods analyze subsets of triples or quartets of taxa -- which is an intrinsically more scalable endeavor than the search in network space -- without any predetermination of the total of number of hybrids in the phylogeny \cite{phylog-approaches-review}.
+Despite these advantages, summary methods still require comparisons to each other in order to address questions of method accuracy.
+The hybrid detection methods compared in this simulation study (Table \ref{tab:summary} in Supplementary Material) are MSCquartets \cite{mscquart}, TICR \cite{TICR-original}, HyDe \cite{hyde-paper}, Patterson's D-Statistic \cite{pattersonD}, also known as the ABBA-BABA test, as well as methods derived from the D-Statistic such as D$_p$ \cite{Dp} and D3 \cite{D3}.
+These methods (excluding TICR) identify specific hybrid relationships within either subsets of four or three taxa.
+TICR, in contrast, tests for how well a binary population tree fits the data (with failure to reject the population tree suggesting no hybridization).